jeslage/adaptive-size/packages/adaptive-size/README.md

 ## Custom CSS properties

 By default `adaptive-size` uses `font-size` as the css property for the `sizes` array and `line-height` as the css property for the `lineHeights` array.
-But you can also change the properties by adding a `properties` object to your config object.
+But you can also change the properties by adding a `properties` key to the options object.

 **Example**